 Artificial Intelligence

 Since the introduction of Open AI’s ChatGPT in the fall of 2022, many possibilities and challenges have arisen in higher education, concerning the use of Artificial Intelligence (AI).
-The goals of this guide are to:
+The goals of this page are to:

 • Help the University community gain an understanding of Artificial Intelligence